Franz von Werra: Capture and escapes

 On 5 September 1940, Werra's Bf 109E-4 (W.Nr.
 1480) was shot down over Winchet Hill, Kent.
 It is unclear who was responsible for this victory, which was originally credited to Pilot Officer Gerald "Stapme" Stapleton of 603 Squadron.
 The Australian ace Flight Lieutenant Paterson Hughes (234 Squadron) was posthumously given half of the credit, in The London Gazette 22 October 1940 citation awarding him a bar to his DFC.
 Some sources suggest that P/O George Bennions of 41 Squadron may have damaged Werra's fighter before Hughes and Stapleton also scored hits on it.
 Other sources suggest F/L John Terence Webster of 41 Squadron was the victor.

 Werra crash-landed in a field on Loves Farm and was captured by the unarmed cook of a nearby army unit.
 He was initially held in Maidstone barracks by the Queen's Own Royal West Kent Regiment, from which he attempted his first escape.
-He was digging with a pick axe while guarded by Royal Military Police Private Denis Rickwood, who was armed only with a small truncheon.
+He was digging with a pick axe while guarded by Military Police Private Denis Rickwood, who was armed only with a small truncheon.
 There is no mention of this escape attempt in the book The One that Got Away.
 He was interrogated for 18 days at the London District Prisoner of War "cage" Trent Park, a country house in Hertfordshire which before the war had been the seat of Sir Philip Sassoon.
-Eventually, Werra was sent to POW Camp No. 1, at Grizedale Hall in the Furness Fells area of pre-1974 Lancashire, between Windermere and Coniston Water.
+Eventually, Werra was sent to POW Camp No. 1, at Grizedale Hall in the Furness Fells area of Lancashire, between Windermere and Coniston Water.

 On 7 October he tried to escape for a second time, during a daytime walk outside the camp.
 At a regular stop, while a fruit cart provided a lucky diversion and other German prisoners covered for him, Werra slipped over a dry-stone wall into a field.
 The guards alerted the local farmers and the Home Guard.
 On the evening of 10 October at around 11:00 p.m., two Home Guards found him sheltering from the rain in a hoggarth (a type of small stone hut used for storing sheep fodder that is common in the area).
 On being removed from the hut he knocked the lamp to the ground, extinguishing the light, then he quickly escaped and disappeared into the night.
 On 12 October, he was spotted climbing a fell.
 The area was surrounded, and Werra was eventually found, almost immersed in a muddy depression in the ground.
 He was sentenced to 21 days of solitary confinement and on 3 November was transferred to Camp No. 13 in Swanwick, Derbyshire, also known as the Hayes camp.